siderolabs/talos/website/content/v1.5/talos-guides/configuration/patching.md

   - values of the fields `cluster.network.podSubnets` and `cluster.network.serviceSubnets` are overwritten on merge
   - `network.interfaces` section is merged with the value in the machine config if there is a match on `interface:` or `deviceSelector:` keys
   - `network.interfaces.vlans` section is merged with the value in the machine config if there is a match on the `vlanId:` key

+When patching a multi-document machine configuration, following rules apply:

+- for each document in the patch, the document is merged with the respective document in the machine configuration (matching by `kind`, `apiVersion` and `name` for named documentes)
+- if the patch document doesn't exist in the machine configuration, it is appended to the machine configuration

 ### RFC6902 (JSON Patches)